FrancesCoronel/personal-website-v3/_posts/2014-12-27-im-a-noob-when-it-comes-to-programming-where-to-now.md

 ---
 title: "I'm a Noob When It Comes To Programming - Where To Now?"
 date: 2014-12-27
-excerpt: "I’ve compiled a list of 15 great resources I’ve come to learn about over the years of trying to learn how to properly program."
+excerpt: "I've compiled a list of 15 great resources I've come to learn about over the years of trying to learn how to properly program."
 header:
     image: https://fvcproductions.files.wordpress.com/2014/09/html-css-book-cover.jpg